shorten/js/README.md

 ## Installation

-Shorten is a free url-shortener extending githubs internal url-shortener with more features, like adding the ability to shorten urls outside of githubs own domain.
+Shorten is a free url-shortener extending githubs internal url-shortener with the ability to shorten urls outside of githubs own domain.

 ```html
 <head>